 OM4 fiber is completely backwards compatible with OM3 fiber and shares the same distinctive aqua jacket.
 OM4 was developed specifically for VSCEL laser transmission and allows 10 Gig/s link distances of up to 550m compared to 300M with OM3.
 And it’s able to run 40/100GB up to 150 meters utilizing a MPO connector.

 OM5 fiber, also known as WBMMF (wideband multimode fiber), is the newest type of multimode fiber, and it is backwards compatible with OM4.
 It has the same core size as OM2, OM3, and OM4.
 The color of OM5 fiber jacket was chosen as lime green.
 It is designed and specified to support at least four WDM channels at a minimum speed of 28Gbps per channel through the 850-953 nm window.
 More details can be found at: Three Critical Focuses on OM5 Fiber Optic Cable

 The prime distinction between multimode fibers rests on physical difference.
 Accordingly, physical difference leads to different transmission data rate and distance.
-The following part will expose their main differences from physical and practical aspect.
+Watch the following video to learn the differences between OM1, OM2, OM3, OM4 & OM5 multimode fibers.

 Physical difference mainly lies in diameter, jacket color, optical source and bandwidth, which is described in the following table.